 Our customizable plan of study provides maximum flexibility and lets you drive your specialization.
 Graduate minors are offered in 40 engineering and non-engineering disciplines.

 Drexel also offers online tracks to the MS degree, as well as online certificates.
 The MS program has been designed to accommodate full- or part-time students, on campus and off.
 Learn more about special funding opportunities for new students.

 Acceptance for graduate study at Drexel requires at minimum a four-year bachelor’s degree from an accredited institution in the US or equivalent international institution.
 See our admission guidelines.

 Although admission requirements vary by program, acceptance typically requires a cumulative grade point average of 3.0 for the last two years of undergraduate work.
 Applicants for post-master’s status must show potential for further study in their master’s-level studies.
 Individual departments often have their own added requirements.

 The collection of application materials is handled by a central Graduate Admissions office at the university.
 More information about how to start an application can be found at the Graduate Admissions office.

-The GRE General Test is required of all applicants seeking to enter one of the MS programs with the intent to pursue studies on a full-time basis.
-Generally, successful candidates will have a combined verbal and quantitative score of 300 or higher and an analytical writing score of 3.5 or higher.
+The GRE General Test is optional for all applicants seeking to enter one of the MS programs with the intent to pursue studies on a full-time basis.
+It is also optional for all PhD applicants who will complete a master’s degree prior to enrolling in a PhD program.